ourcodingclub/ourcodingclub.github.io/_tutorials/stan-2.md

 #### <a href="#brms"> 7.
 Compare `rstanarm` and `brms`</a>

-### All the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-Stan-2" target="_blank">this repository</a>.
+### All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-Stan-2).
 Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.

 <a name="model"></a>

 ## Introduction

 __Finding answers to our research questions often requires statistical models.
 Designing models, choosing what variables to include, which data distribution to use are all worth thinking about carefully.
 In this tutorial, we will continue exploring different model structures in search of the best way to find the answers to our research questions.
-We will build on the Coding Club tutorials on <a href="{{ site.baseurl }}/tutorials/model-design/index.html" target="_blank"> how to design a model</a>, and on<a href="{{ site.baseurl }}/tutorials/mcmcglmm/index.html" target="_blank">Bayesian Modelling in `MCMCglmm`</a> for key background information on model design and Bayesian statistics.__
+We will build on the Coding Club tutorials on [Bayesian Modelling in `MCMCglmm`]({{ site.baseurl }}/tutorials/model-design/index.html" target="_blank"> how to design a model</a>, and on<a href="{{ site.baseurl }}/tutorials/mcmcglmm/index.html) for key background information on model design and Bayesian statistics.__

 __Statistical models can be fit in a variety of packages in `R` or other statistical languages.
 But sometimes the perfect model that you can design conceptually is very hard or impossible to implement in a package or programme that restricts the distributions and complexity that you can use.
-This is when you may want to move to a statistical programming language such as <a href="http://mc-stan.org/" target="_blank">`Stan`</a>.
-For an introduction to `Stan`, you can check out our <a href="{{ site.baseurl }}/tutorials/stan-intro/index.html" target="_blank">intro tutorial here</a>.__
+This is when you may want to move to a statistical programming language such as [intro tutorial here](http://mc-stan.org/" target="_blank">`Stan`</a>.
+For an introduction to `Stan`, you can check out our <a href="{{ site.baseurl }}/tutorials/stan-intro/index.html).__

 <a name="rstanarm"></a>

 In this tutorial, we will learn about two packages, `rstanarm` and `brms` which allow us to fit `Stan` models using syntax similar to packages like `lme4`, `nlme` and `MCMCglmm`.
-We will use these packages to fit models that test how species richness has changed over time near <a href="http://arc-lter.ecosystems.mbl.edu/terrestrial-data" target="_blank">Toolik Lake Field Station</a>.
+We will use these packages to fit models that test how species richness has changed over time near [Toolik Lake Field Station](http://arc-lter.ecosystems.mbl.edu/terrestrial-data).

 ### Research question: How has plant species richness changed over time at Toolik Lake?